tracking-exposed/youtube.tracking.exposed/content/about.md

 ## When

 The 1st of July 2018 the first commit on the [github repository](https://github.com/tracking-exposed/yttrex).
-The idea was to release the tool alongside an analysis on YouTube personalization algorithm before the midterm US elections. first lesson: *your partner might have difficulties in implementing methodologies*,
+The idea was to release the tool alongside an analysis on YouTube personalization algorithm before the midterm US elections. first lesson: *your partner might have difficulties in implementing methodologies*.
+In 2019:

+  * With the Italian Pirate Party, we elaborate a way to address the current issue felt by the [YouTuber's community](/seeyou).
+  * In a Summer School from University of Amsterdam, we finally coordinate [our first test](/results).

+And around the end of October 2019 we had enough stable functionality to release our stable beta version.

 ## Where